Clampdown on debit and credit cards going ahead

 "The government must ensure that all businesses only charge the genuine cost they incur for processing the payment and that they are upfront, and make this clear to consumers," said Richard Lloyd, of consumers' association Which?

-"We also want to see a robust enforcement regime in place, to make sure firms are held to account if they flout the ban."'Payment to pay'
+"We also want to see a robust enforcement regime in place, to make sure firms are held to account if they flout the ban."

 Last year's OFT report, in response to a super-complaint from Which? found that passengers had spent a total of £300m on card surcharges in the airline industry alone in 2010.